 8. Schloss Solitude

-Located directly in the city, Schloss Solitude is a large palace built high on a hilltop in the west of Stuttgart.
+Located west of Stuttgart just outside of the city, Schloss Solitude is a large palace built high on a hilltop.
 The views are great and the grounds are large with many trails and a large lawn area out front.
 Duke Carl Eugen von Württemberg built the palace in 1763 to be a lodge and hunting grounds.

 Ralf Κλενγελ (Flickr)